 There are several different types of dental implants available.
 The kind you need will depend on your particular dental problem.
 Dr. Stevens will examine your teeth to determine the best solution for your oral health needs.

 A dental implant can be used to secure a dental crown.
 This is for patients who are missing a single tooth.
 We place the implant in the jaw bone at the location of the void.
 Then, we secure the custom-made dental crown to the abutment.

 Two or more dental implants secure a dental bridge.
 A bridge typically replaces three or more consecutive missing teeth.
 We place the implants in the jaw bone on both sides of the gap.
 Then a custom-made bridge will be secured to them.

 Full Arch Replacement

 Up to eight dental implants per arch can secure a denture.
-This is the number one solution if you are missing a whole row of teeth.
+This is the number one solution if you’re missing a whole row of teeth.
 An implant-supported denture will help maintain healthy jaw bone structure, which in turn will avoid that sunken look often seen in the faces of people who are missing many teeth.

-Each patient’s teeth replacement needs will be unique therefore a personalized solution will need to be devised for them.
-During your consultation at our Greenwood, IN family dentist office, Dr. Goris will review your oral health needs, explain how dental implants can help you, and which solution is best for you.
+Each patient’s teeth replacement needs will be unique.
+Therefore, we need to devise a personalized solution for everyone.
+During your consultation at our Greenwood, IN family dentist office, Dr. Stevens will review your oral health needs, explain how dental implants can help you, and which solution is best for you.